AHendley84/pp4-pizzatheaction/README.md

 Due to development time scales there were a few items I didn't include in this project, however, would consider adding into future builds.
 These are, but not limited to:
 - Improve the product management page to a central hub for managing products, brands and categories.
 At present any adjustments to the brands or categories is done via the django admin.
-- Edit and Delete comments on the blog.
+- Edit and Delete comments made on a blog post by the user that created the comment or via super user access.
--
+- A live review system where users can leave reviews on products they have purchased to reflect a true rating rather than one input on the admin side.

 ---
 ## Technologies Used